Hi, My Name is ____ and I’m Addicted to Raising Monarchs

 Many regions throughout the US and Canada have at least 2-3 generations of monarchs they could raise.
 What time of the spring/summer/fall works best for you and your busy schedule?
 When are monarchs in your region?

-Plan to raise during a period when you can commit to a 30-day period.
+Plan to raise monarchs when you can commit to a 30-day period.

 That doesn’t mean that you can can’t have a life for an entire month, but it means you shouldn’t be raising monarchs if you have to be out of town for two weeks.